 Coffee in Central Perk

-OK, so this is *technically* free as there’s no admission charge, but you should probably buy a coffee when you visit to save the staff wondering what the hell you’re doing there.
-It is a fantastically quirky place to relax after a hard day’s sightseeing and it’s a must for all Friends fans.
+OK, so this is *technically* free as there’s no admission charge.
+However, you should probably buy a coffee to save the staff wondering what the hell you’re doing there.
+It is a fantastically quirky place to relax after a hard day’s sightseeing and a must for all Friends fans.

-The large flat screen TV runs constant episodes of the legendary comedy show and you can plonk yourself down on a comfy chair and take a load off.
-Unfortunately, unlike in the programme, this Central Perk is way to popular to allow you to grab the same seats every time you visit… The coffee is excellent, though.
+The large flat screen TV runs constant episodes of the legendary comedy show.
+Unfortunately, unlike in the programme, this Central Perk is way too popular to allow you to grab the same seats every time you visit… The coffee is excellent, though.

 Getting our coffee fix at CP

 What are your favourite free attractions in Liverpool?

 Hi, I'm Suz.
 I love travelling (obvs..), dogs, shoes and wine, although not necessarily in that order.
 I'm originally from Scotland, but now live in Snowdonia in North Wales with my husband and a seriously large shoe collection.